Peppe-elefante/AI-SLR/README.md

 # Research Paper Q&A System

-This repository provides a system for automating extracting information from research papers and answering questions based on their content.
-It leverages vector embeddings and a Qdrant vector database for efficient information retrieval, combined with a summarization agent powered by Google Gemini to generate concise answers.
+This repository provides a system for extracting information from research papers and answering questions based on their content.
+It leverages vector embeddings and a Qdrant vector database for efficient information retrieval, combined with a summarization agent to generate concise answers.
+This system was developed to assist in the process of writing a systematic literature review thesis.

 ---